QuickMythril/qortal-mcp-server/README.md

 - Tool inputs are validated (addresses, names, service codes, limits, etc.).
 - Outputs are trimmed and normalized for LLMs (no huge binary blobs, no logs, no sensitive node details).
-- The Qortal Core API key (if required) is kept server‑side and never returned to callers.
+- The Qortal Core API key (if required) is kept server-side and never returned to callers.

 The full security model is documented in **`DESIGN.md`** and enforced via the rules in **`AGENTS.md`**.

+## Public node fallback (opt-in, planned)

+- Default behavior remains single-node/local.
+Fallback to public nodes must be explicitly enabled.
+- Enable via env: `QORTAL_ALLOW_PUBLIC_FALLBACK=true` plus a comma-separated `QORTAL_PUBLIC_NODES` list (e.g., `https://api.qortal.org`).
+- Policy: primary-first; retry another node only on network errors (connection/timeout).
+Any real HTTP response (including 401/4xx/5xx) stops retries.
+- API key: only sent to the trusted local node; never forwarded to public nodes.
+Admin endpoints may still fail on fallback due to missing auth.
+- Trust note: public nodes change the trust model for read-only data; enable only if you accept that tradeoff.
+See `DESIGN.md` for details.

-## High‑level architecture
+## High-level architecture

 - Python 3.11+
 - HTTP server: FastAPI + Uvicorn (or equivalent ASGI server)